Frank Barson: Discipline

 Barson was regarded as a "hard man" of English football.
 On frequent occasions Barson was escorted out of grounds by policemen to protect him from groups of angry opposition fans.

 Opposing crowds loathed him, forcing Barson to publicly defend himself on the grounds that he had been "brought up to play hard and saw nothing wrong with an honest to goodness shoulder charge."
 One violent challenge in a match against Fulham resulted in a seven-month ban.

 Coaching career

 In May 1932 he became the player manager of Rhyl, where he remained until his contract was terminated in March 1935.
 Within three months he re-surfaced as the manager of Stourbridge but an offer to return to Aston Villa as youth coach in July 1935 meant he gave up the job as soon as a replacement was found.Three months after his appointment as youth coach, he became the senior coach and head trainer at Villa Park until the outbreak of the Second World War.
+Barson's home suffered bomb damage during the war.

-He became the trainer at Swansea Town from June 1947 until February 1954 and he finished his career in May 1956 after previously spending almost two seasons as the trainer at Lye Town.
+Barson became the trainer at Swansea Town from June 1947 until February 1954 and he finished his career in May 1956 after previously spending almost two seasons as the trainer at Lye Town.